 Want to learn a secret that could save your life in a car crash?
 Protect your back?
 And keep your flip-flops handy?
 It's knowing the smart ways to pack your stuff in the car before you take off on a road trip this summer.

 CHECK THE KID SEATS FIRST Between 80 and 90 percent of children traveling in cars are incorrectly restrained.
 Before you put anything in your car, make sure that the safety seats are properly installed.
 It's a wise idea to reread your car and safety seat owner's manuals and to have an expert check your installation.
-You can locate an inspection station near you by visiting aaa.com and going to the Education & Safety area.
+You can locate an inspection station near you by visiting aaa.com.

 GET ORGANIZED Cars have lots of nooks waiting to be packed with small items you want handy, and at auto supply stores you can find clever products to help keep them safe and organized.
 Caddies that you can strap to seats have pockets where you can stow items like maps, phones, and drinks.
 Fill one with kids' treats and toys for the backseat, and have another in front for the adults.
 Visor organizers hold maps, CDs, and directions.